-Our recent, rapid growth is not indicative of our future growth, and our revenue growth rate in the future is uncertain, including due to potential macroeconomic effects.
+Our revenue growth rate in the future is uncertain, including due to potential macroeconomic effects.

-While our revenue increased to \$1,655.0 million for the year ended December 31, 2022, from \$951.4 million for the year ended December 31, 2021, representing a 74% increase between such periods, our revenue decreased to \$239.7 million for the three months ended June 30, 2023, from \$511.2 million, representing a 53% decrease between such periods.
-Our revenue in the future may not grow at such a rate and could potentially be impacted by macroeconomic issues, such as declining wholesale vehicle prices, the war in Ukraine and Russian sanctions, increased interest rates, lower consumer confidence, consumer debt levels, and other matters that influence consumer spending and preferences.
+While our revenue increased to \$1,655.0 million for the year ended December 31, 2022, from \$951.4 million for the year ended December 31, 2021, representing a 74% increase between such periods, our revenue decreased to \$219.4 million for the three months ended September 30, 2023, from \$426.5 million, representing a 49% decrease between such periods.
+Our revenue in the future is uncertain and could potentially be impacted by macroeconomic issues, such as declining wholesale vehicle prices, the war in Ukraine and Russian sanctions, the conflict in Israel and surrounding areas and the possible expansion of such conflict, increased interest rates, lower consumer confidence, consumer debt levels, and other matters that influence consumer spending and preferences.
 In addition, we will not be able to grow as expected, or at all, if we fail to: increase the number of consumers using our marketplaces; attract new consumers to sell their vehicles online through IMCO; maintain and expand the number of dealers that subscribe to our marketplaces and maintain and increase the fees that they are paying; expand the number of dealers engaging on the CarOffer platform and increase the share of wholesale transactions which they complete on such platform; attract and retain advertisers placing advertisements in our marketplaces; further improve the quality of our marketplaces and introduce high quality new products; and increase the number of connections between consumers and dealers using our marketplaces and connections to paying dealers, in particular.
 If our revenue declines or fails to grow, investors' perceptions of our business may be adversely affected, and the market price of our Class A common stock could decline.